 Sulh or amicable settlement has a long history within Arab and Islamic societies and have their roots in pre-Islamic Arabia.
-Party autonomy is the one of the most attractive elements of the mediation process.
-In case of a litigation/arbitration, the judge/tribunal considers the available evidences and apply the applicable legislation to a dispute, whereas during mediation the parties themselves put forth their terms of the settlement and they remain responsible and answerable for such terms.
+Party autonomy is one of the most attractive elements of the mediation process.
+In the case of litigation/arbitration, the judge/tribunal considers the available evidence and applies the applicable legislation to a dispute, whereas during mediation the parties themselves put forth their terms of the settlement and they remain responsible and answerable for such terms.

-In the UAE, by virtue of the federal law, mediation centres were established wherein civil/commercial dispute not exceeding AED 500,000 and of non-estimated value are referred.
-The significant feature of the law is that the settlement arrived in mediation process is final and that it cannot be appealed.
+In the UAE, by virtue of federal law, mediation centers were established wherein civil/commercial disputes not exceeding AED 500,000 and of non-estimated value are referred.
+The significant feature of the law is that the settlement arrived in the mediation process is final and that it cannot be appealed.

 It is a fundamental principle that when peace negotiations include women, peace lasts longer.
 The partnership between the UAE Ministry of Defence, the General Women’s Union, and UN Women to support Arab women who are interested in serving as peacekeepers proves that the UAE is working to mainstream gender equality and women’s empowerment in conflict prevention and maintaining international peace and security.
 Implementation of this program however on the ground remains a challenge due to the prolonged nature of crisis today and women and girls are targeted in the conflict zones of terrorism and extremism.

 Beyond the domestic legislations, as part of a wide-ranging methodology to prevent and settle disputes peacefully, the UAE has called on the international community to build up mediation efforts.
-At the UN Security Council Open Debate, the UAE delegate to the UN, emphasized the prominence of mediation and peaceful resolution of conflicts.
-Middle East is notable for long-term conflict in multiple countries viz Libya, Palestine, Syria and Yemen.
+At the UN Security Council Open Debate, the UAE delegate to the UN emphasized the prominence of mediation and peaceful resolution of conflicts.
+The Middle East is notable for long-term conflict in multiple countries viz Libya, Palestine, Syria, and Yemen.
 Hence, this region could benefit from greater mediation efforts.
-The success of peace agreement between Eritrea and Ethiopia is a triumphant instance of the UAE’s diplomatic efforts to establish peace.
+The success of the peace agreement between Eritrea and Ethiopia is a triumphant instance of the UAE’s diplomatic efforts to establish peace.